 Key Links: Doing-Business in France

 U.S. businesses looking to franchise within the European Union will likely find that the market is quite robust and friendly to franchise systems in general.
-There are a number of laws that govern the operation of franchises within the EU, but these laws are fairly broad and generally do not constrain the competitive position of U.S. businesses.
+There are several laws that govern the operation of franchises within the EU, but these laws are fairly broad and generally do not constrain the competitive position of U.S. businesses.
 The potential franchiser should look not only at the EU regulations, but also at the local laws concerning franchising.
-The US franchisor should increase vigilance in the drafting of franchise agreements, in particular by avoiding provisions which arguably “have an effect on the organization of work and working conditions” such as fixed working day and week schedules or common uniforms for all franchisees’ employees, and thus could potentially trigger a request for establishment of a social dialogue body.
+The US franchisor should increase vigilance in the drafting of franchise agreements, by avoiding provisions which arguably “have an effect on the organization of work and working conditions” such as fixed working day and week schedules.
+France’s extensive and complex labor laws have a special emphasis on employee rights and protections.

 Legal Issues in Franchising